 If you are interested in English-speaking courses, please consider our Master’s Programs taught in English (select 'Master' in the drop down menu 'Degree' and select 'English' in the drop down menu 'Language').
 The courses offered by these programs are listed in the online course catalog C@MPUS.
 We strongly recommend that freemovers introduce themselves in person to the professors at the beginning of a class and ask if there is space available in the course.

 If you want to do a thesis in Stuttgart you have to find an academic supervisor at the University of Stuttgart.
 Some institutes of the University of Stuttgart offer thesis projects on their website.
 Others accept email inquiries.
 We would like to recommend, that you ask a professor of your home university to support you with your application.
 All details of the work, including language requirements, have to be discussed individually with your supervisors at home and in Stuttgart.
 The International Office is not in the position to support you with this matter.

-A semester tuition fee is charged with effect of winter semester 2017/18.
-More information regarding tuitions and fees are available on the homepage of the University of Stuttgart.
+Please not that since the winter semester 2017/18 a semester tuition fee of 1500 EUR has been charged from non-EU students.
+More information regarding tuition fees is available on the homepage of the University of Stuttgart.

 After your arrival in Stuttgart

 Please come to the International Office.
 Our office will be open for extended hours during arrival week.

 The International Office will support you upon arrival in Stuttgart.
 You may come to the IZ anytime during our office hours.
 During the arrival week we offer guidance on formalities in group sessions.
 Please register for a group session at the International Office upon arrival.

 There is no hospital on the campus in Vaihingen.
 The Marienhospital (Böheimstraße 37, 70199 Stuttgart) is close to the campus in the city center and offers an emergency medical service during the night.

 In case of an emergency please call the emergency number for ambulance, police and fire department 112.